AIFDR/riab/docs/usage/plugins/development.rst

 You should see your impact function in the fuction selection box as `Simple Impact Earthquake Function`.
 The name comes from the plugin class name.

 Then click on calculate.

-Congratulations after a few seconds you should see the impact calculated as a new layer showing estimated fatalities.
+If after a few seconds you see the impact calculated as a new layer showing estimated fatalities then, congratulation!
 If you get an error please check you have carefully followed the instructions above (`Installing the plugin`_).

-.. warning:: One major gotcha with the plugins is that the files they are in must be imported as part of the module hierarchy consideration.
-This is done automatically on restart so you will need to restart Risiko to see any new plugins added.

 -------------------------------------------